-Welcome to the Gendered violence and lessons in disaster Train-the-Trainer program.
+Welcome to the Lessons in Disaster Train-the-Trainer program.
 We look forward to seeing you at the face-to-face Workshop.
 However, in the meantime, we would appreciate you taking time to read selected articles and watch some recommended videos in preparation for participation in the Train-the-Trainer Workshop and subsequent facilitation.

 Gathering additional information and perspectives on the impact of natural disaster on family violence will complement your existing knowledge and experience.
 This leads to a deeper and more engaging learning experience for participants attending the training you will be facilitating.

 The Gender & Disaster (GAD) Pod is an initiative of two Victorian Women’s Health organisations, Women’s Health Goulburn North East (WHGNE) and Women’s Health in the North (WHIN), working in partnership with the Monash University Disaster Resilience Initiative (MUDRI).

 The GAD Pod was formally established in 2015 to promote an understanding of the role played by gender in survivor responses to natural disaster, and to embed these insights into emergency management practice.
 Since undertaking qualitative research in the aftermath of the 2009 Black Saturday bushfires, the Pod partners have led, or collaborated on, a range of initiatives intended to raise awareness about how gender is implicated in the human experience of disaster and its aftermath, and to inform responses to women and men in future disasters, the Gendered violence and lessons in disaster Training package is one of these initiatives.